mohanpierce99/sjking1999/README.md

 ### My recent Mad Science projects

+🚀 Teleport - A Google meet for files with the convenience of airdrop - Third prize Winner at Inout 7.0 (India's Biggest community hackathon).
+Won a grant of 1 Lakh via quadratic funding to run the product as a social good for everyone to use.
+Checkout the [demo and submission](https://devfolio.co/projects/teleport)

 🚀 CLI-React portfolio builder - Takes user details as JSON in and builds a beautiful React portfolio.
 Checkout the [demo](https://res.cloudinary.com/dqmbs2chk/video/upload/v1599990241/reactfolio_fsehwp.mp4) video

 🚀 Sends and receives data through  ultrasonic waves using the web audio API in pure Javascript.
 Checkout the [demo](https://res.cloudinary.com/dqmbs2chk/video/upload/v1598886336/demo_obb9eg.mp4) video.